 10. Frequent Urination

-Of course, increased urination and thirst aren’t the only common symptoms of this condition.
+Of course, increased urination and thirst aren’t the only common symptoms of diabetes.
 In fact, if you keep reaching for snacks but your waistband is somehow looser, it might be time to schedule a doctor’s appointment…

 9. Increased Hunger & Potential Weight Loss

-The next common symptom of diabetes?
-It’ll make it harder to see the other signs—literally…
+The next common symptom of diabetes will make it harder to see…

 8. Blurred Vision